Huegoxaga/notes/javascript/react.md

 ## Life Cycle Hooks

-- There are a life cycle hooks for every component.
+- There are life cycle hooks for every component.
 - They are automatically called.
 - Stateless functional component has no life cycle hook.